 Manchester State Park

-We love exploring state parks as a family, and we’re lucky that Washington state has a fair number of state parks available for us to visit.
+We love exploring Washington state parks camping spots as a family.
+We’re lucky that our state has a fair number of state parks available for us to enjoy camping in Washington.
 Not only is it a great excuse to be outdoors, but it also lets us get to know our state better.

 What’s your favorite part about visiting state parks?
 And what state parks have you visited recently?
 Share your thoughts in the comments below!